 July - RWA National Conference

-Join Romance Writers of America for RWA2018 at the Sheraton Denver Downtown Hotel in Denver, Colorado, July 18–21.
+Join Romance Writers of America for RWA2018 at the New York Marriott Marquis, New York City, NY, July 24–27.

 The RWA Conference is the place where career-focused romance writers gather to make lasting connections and grow their careers—and so much more.
 When 2,000 romance writers and industry professionals assemble in one place, the sense of community is undeniable.